 MR. SUMMER: Hi, Will Summer.

-I just have a question for Mr. Stern.
+Question for Mr. Stern.
 How can you compare Yao's impact on the NBA and it becoming a global sport versus owner Mikhail Prokhorov of the Brooklyn Nets and his impact, and how you deal with when two countries, like Russia and the U.S., are currently at an international crisis?